 There is a long list of common drywall mistakes that professionals encounter time and again when they’re called in for an emergency fix.
 Common drywall installation mistakes include tapered edges, edge support, minimizing joints, framing locations, and fit before fastening.
-During drywall installation in your home, the preference of your desired finish is similarly important as the final look of the wall.
+During drywall installation in your home, the desired finish has critical influence on the process and can only be achieved with foresight and mistake avoidance.

 1. Missing Edge Support

-How to avoid: You must have a minimum of 1 inch of exposed framing at every corner.
-Always check towards the top of the drywall that is placed in a parallel position to the ceiling framing.
-In some cases, this may not be there.
-Screw it in at an angle to add blocking in case there is no hammer with you there.
+You must have a minimum of 1 inch of exposed framing at every corner.
+Always check the edges of drywall boards on the ceiling to ensure this exposed frame is present at the edges.
+Boards can be screwed in at an angle to add blocking in case you lack a hammer.

 When the nails or screws are driven too deep into the drywall, they can break into the surface of the drywall.
-It might at first not look like a problem, but over screwing gives rise to a broken paper face which weakens the power of the nail to hold.
+It may seem unimportant at first, but over-screwing creates a broken paper face which weakens the power of the nail to hold.
 Counterintuitively, the deeper you drive the screw in, the weaker the wall becomes.

-How to avoid: The way out here is to drive the screw or nailhead just enough to the surface.
+How to avoid: The trick is to drive the screw or nailhead to the sweet spot at the surface.
 SCG Self-Drilling Wing Screw is useful in regulating the depths.
-A screw should go when installing drywall.
-Don’t forget to make use of SCG screws and stay away from oversized third-party screws for best outcomes.
-One other thing to observe here is that if the paper surface gets punctured, just leave it and drive another screw or nail closer to the previous one.
+Stay away from oversized third-party screws for best outcomes.
+One other thing to observe here is that if the paper surface gets punctured, just leave it and drive another screw or nail close to the previous one.

 3. Drywall not Placed on a Stud

-The whole edges of the entire sheets of drywall must stay on the strong surface like a stud.
-When the edge of drywall is hanging, it may only work for a short term, but in the future, it can lead to cracks and other severe wall issues.
+The edges of the entire sheet of drywall must stay on a strong surface like a stud.
+When the edge of drywall is hanging, it may appear to work in the short term, but in the future it will lead to cracks and other severe wall problems.
 In some cases, the drywall does not reach a horizontal stud, in others, there is not vertical stud.
 Keep an eye out for both – they are critical to long-term wall stability.

-How to avoid: When drywall stretches a few inches more than a stud, you can add a second stud (or nailed beside) the first stud to create a joint point for the drywall.
+How to avoid: When drywall stretches a few inches beyond a stud, you can add a second stud to create a joint point for the drywall.
 If the drywall doesn’t get to a solid section vertically, a little piece of 2×4 can be cut to the width of the stud base.
 You can then nail it horizontally on every side to fit inside the bay.

 4. Assuming the Locations of your Framing